dprojects/Woodworking/Docs/README.md

 	**New significant changes since the last release 1.0 stable:**

+    * option to copy rotated object with correct offset (magicMove)
     * quick shot to show or hide measurements (showMeasurements)
     * arrange icons to fit to laptop screen
     * magicView offset resize for better TechDraw export (magicView)